-Targeted case management services are available to severely and persistently mentally ill individuals at least 18 years of age when obtained from a certified case manager.
-The case managers provide face to face services including client identification and follow up, coordination of needs assessments, development of a case management plan, service mobilization, linkage and case monitoring.
-Services must include at least four units of service per month and non face to face services are limited on a monthly basis.
+Targeted case management services are available to eligible juveniles up to 19 years of age who are determined eligible for CHIP as a targeted low-income child immediately before becoming an inmate of a public institution or while an inmate of a public institution. severely and persistently mentally ill individuals at least 18 years of age when obtained from a certified case manager.
+The case managers provide services that are identical to Medicaid as defined in 42 CFR 440.169.face to face services including client identification and follow up, coordination of needs assessments, development of a case management plan, service-mobilization, linkage and case monitoring.
+Services must include at least-four units of service per month and non face to face services are limited on a monthly basis.